firezone/firezone/docs/docs/authenticate/google.md

 _Note: Previously, Firezone used pre-configured Oauth2 providers.
-We've moved to OIDC based authentication, which allows for any OpenID Connect provider (Google, Okta, Dex) to be used for authetication._
+We've moved to OIDC based authentication, which allows for any OpenID Connect provider (Google, Okta, Dex) to be used for authentication._

+_We strongly recommend transitioning your existing Google or Okta-based SSO configuration to the generic OIDC-based configuration format described here.
+We'll be removing the Google-specific and Okta-specific SSO functionality in a future release._

 To set up SSO, follow the steps below: